Halium/docs/standards/pre-execution-environment.rst

 ``/data``
 """""""""

-``/data`` shall be a virtual mountpoint contained on non-volatile, writable storage.
-The virtual mountpoint shall not contain the rootfs' user data storage.
+``/data`` shall be a location on non-volatile, writable storage.
+The location shall not contain the rootfs' user data storage.
 This prevents the Android container being able to access the Device owner's data.

 .. note::